buzzdecafe/buzzdecafe.github.com/_posts/2016-12-29-chain-chain-chain.md

 <img src="/assets/img/rabbit-hat-sherlock.gif" alt="ta-da" style="display:block; margin:auto" />

 But wait -- there's more!
-Does this mean that any you can do this with any function that satisfies those signatures?
+Does this mean that you can do this with any function that satisfies those signatures?
 That's exactly what it means.
 For example, you could `chain` `toLower` and `concat` over a String: